haxiomic/haxe-c-bridge/README.md

 	printf("exampleCallback(%s)\n", info);
 }

+int main(void) {
-// start the haxe thread Main_initializeHaxeThread(onHaxeException);
+	// start the haxe thread
+	Main_initializeHaxeThread(onHaxeException);
 	// call our haxe function
 	HaxeObject obj = Main_callMeFromC("hello from c", 1234, exampleCallback);
 	// when we're done with our object we can tell the haxe-gc we're finished Main_releaseHaxeObject(obj);
 	// stop the haxe thread but wait for any scheduled events to complete Main_stopHaxeThreadIfRunning(true);

+	return 0;
+}
 ```

 ## Background